Frequently Asked Questions

 ***Please note: "Vacation quarter" refers to a quarter when you are eligible to stay in the U.S. and not taking classes.

-If I am finding that my class is too hard, can I stop attending?
+If my class is too hard, can I stop attending?

 No. Please do not do that!
 If students stop attending their class, they will probably get a "V" grade.
 If they get permission to withdraw, they get a "W" grade.
 Both grades will not count toward the 12 credits that you are required to take!
 In this situation, it is better to get a bad grade and re-take the class rather than to stop attending it.
 Otherwise you will fall out of status!